Leaky Gut Healing Tea

 - Marshmallow Root (Althaea officinalis)

 Renowned for its potent anti-inflammatory and soothing properties, marshmallow root releases a rich mucilage that calms and protects irritated tissue.
-This gentle root doesn’t just coat your gut—it’s like a botanical bandage, giving your digestive lining a much-needed break from daily irritants. - Chamomile Flowers (Matricaria recutita)
+This gentle root doesn’t just coat your gut—it’s like a botanical bandage, giving your digestive lining a much-needed break from daily irritants.
+Marshmallow root is especially helpful for symptoms of peptic ulcers, gastritis, and colitis.
+Sipping this herb with meals can help you fight heartburn and reduce inflammatory bowel discomfort. - Chamomile Flowers (Matricaria recutita)

 Chamomile isn’t just for sleep—its anti-inflammatory effects also help soothe the digestive tract, making it a gentle addition for sensitive stomachs.
-A cup of chamomile tea can settle discomfort and bring a little calm to both your nerves and your gut. - Calendula (Calendula officinalis)
+A cup of chamomile tea can settle discomfort and bring a little calm to both your nerves and your gut.
+Chamomile is also rich in antioxidants and traditionally used as a mild sedative for stress, which can further ease digestion.
+Its anti-inflammatory properties help reduce pain and even relieve congestion, lending extra comfort if your digestive issues come with a side of tension. - Calendula (Calendula officinalis)

 This sunny flower supports the health of mucous membranes and encourages tissue repair—important when you’re patching up the gut lining.
-Calendula’s gentle touch helps speed up recovery, making it a favorite for anyone dealing with persistent gut irritation. - Plantain (Plantago major)
+Calendula’s gentle touch helps speed up recovery, making it a favorite for anyone dealing with persistent gut irritation.
+Calendula is also prized as a natural detoxifier, helping reduce gut swelling and supporting your system’s response to minor infections or inflammation. - Plantain (Plantago major)

 Not to be confused with the banana-like fruit, plantain leaf is a microbiome-balancing herb packed with mucilage, making it ideal for gut support.
 It helps restore microbial harmony while lending a soothing coat to inflamed tissue.
-Think of plantain as a peacekeeper for your digestive tract, calming things down while helping your inner ecosystem thrive. - Ginger Root (Zingiber officinale)
+Think of plantain as a peacekeeper for your digestive tract, calming things down while helping your inner ecosystem thrive.
+This common “weed” is often overlooked, but it’s a powerhouse for healing the gut lining, reducing swelling, and supporting overall digestive resilience. - Ginger Root (Zingiber officinale)

 These herbs work in harmony to deliver a blend that soothes, repairs, and restores balance to your digestive system, whether you’re dealing with everyday discomfort or mending a more irritated gut lining.